Who are we?

 • How does our being descendants of a Holocaust survivor influence how we react to the increase in supremacist movements, anti-Semitism, Holocaust deniers, and the movements that advocate the abolition of Israel?

 This is an intimate group in which we share personal experiences, family stories and insights.
 We learn and grow in our understanding and compassion by listening to one other.
-In our meetings, we strive to offer a safe space, and to provide the opportunity for self-reflection and self-discovery, as we learn how each of us has been impacted by the Holocaust.
+When we meet, we strive to offer a safe space, and to provide the opportunity for self-reflection and self discovery, as we learn how each of us has been impacted by the Holocaust.

-For our first two years, we focused our membership on 2Gs (Second Generation Holocaust Survivors).
+For our first two years, we focused our membership on 2Gs—Second Generation Holocaust Survivors.
 We have over 70 names on the list of those we contacted.
-Our Gatherings usually draw from 12-25 people.
-We are reaching out and extending our group to include 3Gs and 4Gs—third and fourth generation survivors.
+Our Gatherings usually drew from 12-25 people.
+We began to reach out and extending our group to include 3Gs and 4Gs—third and fourth generation survivors when COVID hit.
 Including the voices of more generations of Holocaust descendants, will bring solidarity, awareness and strengthen the group.
 They are after all, those who will keep memories of the Holocaust alive long after the 1Gs and 2Gs are no longer with us.
 We welcome the younger generations and look forward to sharing our experiences and learning from each other, together.

-This Gathering is affiliated with the IAUJC (Ithaca Area United Jewish Community), however individuals need not be affiliated with the IAUJC to participate.
-We usually meet on the first Sunday of the month at The History Center in Tompkins County.
+This Gathering is affiliated with the IAUJC—Ithaca Area United Jewish Community—however individuals need not be affiliated with the IAUJC to participate.
+We had met on the first Sunday of the month at The History Center in Tompkins County.
+We have not met more recently, but do maintain a list-serve so that we can communicate with one another.

 We welcome your interest.
-Please click on this link in order to be added to our group.
-A member of our group will contact you and make sure you know when and where we will be gathering and answer any questions you may have.
+Please email vnk1@cornell.edu to be added to our group.
+A member will contact you and make sure you know if we will be gathering and answer any questions you may have.

 110 North Tioga Street